Posted on

 ceramic-vs-stainless-steel-pans-comparison

-So, ceramic or stainless steel cookware?
-Who wins?
+So, ceramic or stainless steel cookware… Who wins?
+It comes down to what you cook and your habits.

-Now that you’ve seen each material’s pros, cons, and best practices, let’s wrap it up with a final comparison.
-Below are two simple bulleted lists to guide you in your selection.
+Before we dive deep into each material’s pros, cons, uses, and best practices, here are two simple bulleted lists to guide your choice:

 Pick ceramic-coated if: